TheRenegadeCoder/sample-programs-website/docs/projects/baklava/julia/index.md

 end

 main()

 ```

 {% endraw %}

-[Baklava](https://sampleprograms.io/projects/baklava) in [Julia](https://sampleprograms.io/languages/julia) was written by:
+Baklava in [Julia](https://sampleprograms.io/languages/julia) was written by:

 - germmand
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 27 2019 14:00:36.
-The solution was first committed on Oct 04 2018 17:07:58.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution